Tamayi/hackerbros.tm/README.md

 ## Understanding "git add" and "git commit"

-Working directory - where our source code is (adding and editing our files + folders)
+Working directory - where our source code is (adding and editing our files + folders) Stage - [git add] where our "changes" are held before being committed to the Git repository, can undo Local Repository - [git commit] commit the changes into our repository, hard to to undo Remote Repository - [git push] commit that changes onto our remote repository